Oily Skin

 Causes of Oily Skin

 Although hot water may sound like the answer for getting rid of oily skin, dermatologists suggest using warm to tepid water and mild facial cleansers.
 Wash your face no more than two to three times a day, using your fingers or a non-abrasive cloth.
 While you do want to slough off dead skin cells, scrubbing can aggravate the skin and stimulate it to produce more oil.
-Gentle exfoliation is preferable.
+Gentle exfoliation is preferable -- you can even do this with a washcloth.
+Problems with this skin type can be exacerbated with rough handling and overwashing, so be careful not to overdo cleansing and exfoliating.

 Toning and Moisturizing

 Using mild astringents after cleaning the face can help remove soap residue and tighten pores.
-Avoid harsh toners that can dry the skin excessively.
+Avoid harsh toners, which can dry the skin excessively.
 Also avoid heavy or oil-based moisturizers.
 Instead, opt for those specifically formulated for oily skin.

 Masks

 Weekly facial masks can help rejuvenate skin.
-Clay or mud based masks are best for oily skin because these ingredients are drying, helping to draw out and absorb the oil.
-In addition to mud or clay based masks, commercial or homemade masks including natural ingredients like cucumber, oatmeal, and lemon can be very effective.
+Clay or mud-based masks are best for oily skin because these ingredients are drying and help to draw out and absorb the oil.
+In addition to mud or clay-based masks, commercial or homemade masks that include natural ingredients like cucumber, oatmeal, and lemon can be very effective.

 Other Drying Products